rawnly/zippyshare-extractor/README.md

 # ZippyShare Extractor
-> Extract zippyshare download link from the given url magically :sparkles:
+> Extract ZippyShares download link from the given url magically :sparkles:

 ## Why
 It all started when I had to download a file divided into 150 `.rar` files all from zippyshare, as long as they were 2/3 you could do it.
 But not this time, considering how much they were it could take too much time lost at escaping banners and ADS.